abdojulari/transcript-editor/README.md

 # Transcript Editor

-Notice: This codebase is in deep development and won't have a stable version until about March 2016.
+Notice: This codebase is currently in deep and rapid development and won't have a stable version until about March 2016.
 Please check back for updates and documentation.